 Indonesia has the largest population in Southeast Asia, by far, and an e-commerce penetration that is still very low, making it one of the hottest e-commerce markets in the world.
 Attracting both global and local companies’ interests, Indonesia now has a fast-growing e-commerce scene poised to become a global powerhouse.

 Still inferior to 1% of all sales in Indonesia, e-commerce is expected to expand in high double digits in the coming years in Indonesia.
 Though the market is not as mature as e-commerce in Malaysia or Singapore, the Indonesian population of more than 260 million, makes the absolute numbers of growth in the country vertiginous, with millions of new online shoppers every year.

-The fast growing Indonesian telecommunications infrastructure, its large population with a growing internet connectivity, especially through mobile phones, will make Indonesia the leader of e-commerce in Southeast Asia in a very near future.
+The fast-growing Indonesian telecommunications infrastructure, its large population with growing internet connectivity, especially through mobile phones, will make Indonesia the leader of e-commerce in Southeast Asia in the very near future.

 Highlights of the Indonesia e-commerce market

 Overview of the Indonesian e-commerce actors